MitchellThompkins/consteig/readme.md

 ## References

 ## Thanks
-Development began by leveraging gcem.
-However, as it leverages the standard library, it was impossible to leverage it.
+Development began by leveraging [gcem](https://github.com/kthohr/gcem) for all ofthe constexpr math.
+However, as it using the standard library, it's usage was temporary.
 That constexpr math implementations are inspried from the gcem implementations.